tianon/squignix/README.md

 	squignix
 ```

-(The size of this `tmpfs` controls how much RAM will be used for cache and also how much cache will be available.
-If having the cache in RAM isn't your thing and you still want an upper limit, you'll need to modify the NGINX configuration to add `max_size` to the `proxy_cache_path` directive.)
+(The size of this `tmpfs` controls how much RAM will be used for cache and also how much cache will be available, but `max_size` has to be set in the configuration to a slightly lower value since NGINX will burst beyond the `max_size` and then reign it back in.
+If having the cache in RAM isn't your thing or you want a different upper limit, you'll need to modify the NGINX configuration to adjust `max_size` on `proxy_cache_path` to your desired value.)

 ```console
 $ docker run -dit --name squignix -v squignix:/var/cache/nginx tianon/squignix